Samsung Electronics Launches Matter Functionality, Ushering a New Era of Interoperability

-SmartThings supports a feature called multi-admin, which allows users to control their Matter devices from multiple platforms and apps.
-This month, Samsung and Google announced an expanded partnership to take multi-admin support to the next level, improving interoperability and offering better user experiences.
-SmartThings’ open platform offers one of the largest integrated ecosystems, and Matter-certified products will be rolled out across brands including Google Nest, Eve Systems, Nanoleaf, Yale and more.
+SmartThings supports a feature called multi-admin, which allows users to control their Matter compatible devices from multiple platforms and apps.
+Earlier this year, Samsung and Google announced an expanded partnership to take multi-admin support to the next level, improving interoperability and offering better user experiences.
+SmartThings’ open platform offers one of the largest integrated ecosystems, and Matter-certified products will be rolled out across brands including Google Nest, Eve Systems, Nanoleaf, Yale, and more.

 “We are committed to maintaining support for existing protocols while also helping the industry transition to a future built on Matter,” said Mark Tekippe, Vice President of Product at SmartThings and Connectivity Standards Alliance Board Member.
-“SmartThings has always provided customers with the most flexible connectivity options including Zigbee and Z-Wave.
-Adding support for Matter and Thread ensures SmartThings remains the most versatile ecosystem for consumers looking to build or expand their smart homes.”
+“SmartThings has always provided customers with flexible connectivity options including Zigbee and Z-Wave.
+Adding support for Matter and Thread helps to ensure SmartThings remains a versatile ecosystem for consumers looking to build or expand their smart homes.”